-- Well drained greens can be stored in a plastic bag in the crisper in the fridge… this will make them beautifully crisp.
+- These well drained greens can be stored in a plastic bag in the crisper in the fridge… this will make them beautifully crisp.

 - Keep salads cool, but not on a frozen cooler brick… being too cold, or frozen, will ruin greens.

-- Carry the dressing in a small container with tight lid.
+- Carry the salad dressing separately, in a small container with tight lid.

 - Only toss, or drizzle, the dressing on the salad at the last minute.

 - When traveling with picnic food, keep the dressing separate from the greens until you are serving it with the picnic lunch.

 with a few edible flowers and herbs from the garden, if you can, for these picnic salad recipes.

 Let's start with a beautiful crunchy green picnic salad recipe... and salad dressing.